-During the summer of 2010, we started a park visitation program for villagers living around the boundary of Ruaha National Park.
+In 2010, we started a park visitation program for villagers living around the boundary of Ruaha National Park.
 For a day, participants are provided the opportunity and resources to visit the park with a local, professional guide.
-Our guide teaches visitors about the wildlife species encountered in the park, including lions, cheetahs, elephants, impala, hippos, etc, etc. Program participants are also given a digital camera of their own to use for the day, and are later given photos that they have taken during their park visit to keep as souvenirs.
-During their visit, we arrange for conservation authorities at the park to talk with program participants about the socio-economic benefits the park provides to nearby residents, of which most villagers are often unaware, such as funding to build schools and clinics.
-The program has been incredibly successful, where the number of people who wish to participate far outnumbers our capacity.
-To see what participants are saying about the program, click here.
+Our guide teaches visitors about the wildlife species encountered in the park, including lions, cheetahs, elephants, impala, hippos, etc, etc. Special attention is given to locating, watching, and discussing elephants.
+People alway respond very strongly to seeing elephants and express keen interest in learning about their matriarchal family structure, intelligence, long memories, feeding ecology, and general life history.
+We use this opportunity to discuss the effect poaching is having on the viability of the population, as well as their behavior.
+Participants are also given a digital camera of their own to use for the day, and are later given photos that they have taken during their park visit to keep as souvenirs.
+These photographs represent tangible mementos of each individual’s experience and reinforce the positive experience each participant had in the park.
+They also serve as important dissemination tools in the village.

 This program has been incredibly successful, where the number of people who wish to participate far outnumbers our capacity.
 As always, it is the participants who are our greatest ambassadors; a sample of quotes collected from past participants is below:

 “I thank you for taking me to the park, and I will now be like a park ranger because I won’t keep quiet when I see poachers.”

 “It will be good to send all villagers to the park, because if everyone goes, then no one will poach.”